Yuan Weimin

 Yuan Weimin (袁伟民 (袁偉民, Yuán Wěimín); born 8 July 1939, in Suzhou, Jiangsu) is a Chinese sports administrator and civil servant.
 He was the Executive President of the Beijing Organizing Committee for the 2008 Summer Olympics.

-Player career
+Playing career

 Yuan was selected to represent Jiangsu province in the volleyball competition of the first National Games in 1958 while studying at Nanjing Sport Institute.
 In 1962, he joined the national volleyball team.

 Cultural Revolution hit when he was at his peak.
 While he was not persecuted because of his peasant background which was considered politically reliable at the time, his team members were sent home.
 Yuan spent much of his time studying volleyball coaching, without a team to coach.
 Yuan retired as a player in 1974 from the position of national team captain.

 Managerial career

 In 1976, Yuan was appointed head coach of the women's national volleyball team.
 His task was to restore the team to pre-Cultural Revolution-level.
 He did more than that, transforming a team from a 16th place finish in the 1974 FIVB Volleyball Women's World Championship to a super power, winning the 1981 World Cup, the 1982 world championship and the 1984 Olympic gold medal.

 Yuan was inducted into the International Volleyball Hall of Fame in 2007.